Ralph Vaughan Williams: Early years

-Vaughan Williams was born at Down Ampney, Gloucestershire, the third child and younger son of the vicar, the Reverend Arthur Vaughan Williams (1834–1875), and his wife, Margaret, née Wedgwood (1842–1937).
+Vaughan Williams was born at Down Ampney, Gloucestershire, the third child and younger son of the Reverend Arthur Vaughan Williams, the vicar, and his wife, Margaret, née Wedgwood.
 His paternal forebears were of mixed English and Welsh descent; many of them went into the law or the Church.
 The judges Sir Edward and Sir Roland Vaughan Williams were respectively Arthur's father and brother.
 Margaret Vaughan Williams was a great-granddaughter of Josiah Wedgwood and niece of Charles Darwin.

 Arthur Vaughan Williams died suddenly in February 1875, and his widow took the children to live in her family home, Leith Hill Place, Wotton, Surrey.
 The children were under the care of a nurse, Sara Wager, who instilled in them not only polite manners and good behaviour but also liberal social and philosophical opinions.
 Such views were consistent with the progressive-minded tradition of both sides of the family.
 When the young Vaughan Williams asked his mother about Darwin's controversial book On the Origin of Species, she answered, "The Bible says that God made the world in six days.
 Great Uncle Charles thinks it took longer: but we need not worry about it, for it is equally wonderful either way".

 In 1878, at the age of five, Vaughan Williams began receiving piano lessons from his aunt, Sophy Wedgwood.
 He displayed signs of musical talent early on, composing his first piece of music, a four-bar piano piece called "The Robin's Nest", in the same year.
 He did not greatly like the piano, and was pleased to begin violin lessons the following year.
 In 1880, when he was eight, he took a correspondence course in music from Edinburgh University and passed the associated examinations.